ursky/GameOfLifePlus/README.md

 ## What is this for?
 This is just a fun passion project I came up with as I was learning Java.
 In its current form the project has no real scientific value.
-However, since the engine I built supports fairly complex interactions and extremely efficient for large-scale simulations, this engine can theoretically be used to build a much more realistic microbial interaction simulation.
+However, since the game I built supports fairly complex interactions and extremely efficient for large-scale simulations, this game can theoretically be used to build a much more realistic microbial interaction simulation.

 ## Is this a realistic ecology simulator?